koodeyo/mtn_open_api/README.md

 response = remittance.transfer(params, extra_headers)

-puts response # {'statusCode': 401, 'message': 'Access denied due to missing subscription key...' }
+puts response
 ```
-### Methods
+#### Methods
-- [getAccountBalance](https://momodeveloper.mtn.com/API-collections#api=sandbox-provisioning-api&operation=GetAccountBalance) Get the balance of own account.
+- [getAccountBalance](https://momodeveloper.mtn.com/API-collections#api=remittance&operation=GetAccountBalance) Get the balance of own account.
-- [validateAccountHolderStatus](https://momodeveloper.mtn.com/API-collections#api=sandbox-provisioning-api&operation=ValidateAccountHolderStatus) Operation is used  to check if an account holder is registered and active in the system.
+- [validateAccountHolderStatus](https://momodeveloper.mtn.com/API-collections#api=remittance&operation=ValidateAccountHolderStatus) Operation is used  to check if an account holder is registered and active in the system.
-- [transfer](https://momodeveloper.mtn.com/API-collections#api=sandbox-provisioning-api&operation=Transfer) Transfer operation is used to transfer an amount from the own account to a payee account.<br> Status of the transaction can validated by using the GET /transfer/\{referenceId\}
+- [transfer](https://momodeveloper.mtn.com/API-collections#api=remittance&operation=Transfer) Transfer operation is used to transfer an amount from the own account to a payee account.<br> Status of the transaction can validated by using the GET /transfer/\{referenceId\}
-- [getTransferStatus](https://momodeveloper.mtn.com/API-collections#api=sandbox-provisioning-api&operation=GetTransferStatus) This operation is used to get the status of a transfer.
+- [getTransferStatus](https://momodeveloper.mtn.com/API-collections#api=remittance&operation=GetTransferStatus) This operation is used to get the status of a transfer.
 X-Reference-Id that was passed in the post is used as reference to the request.
-- [getBasicUserinfo](https://momodeveloper.mtn.com/API-collections#api=sandbox-provisioning-api&operation=GetBasicUserinfo) This operation returns personal information of the account holder.
+- [getBasicUserinfo](https://momodeveloper.mtn.com/API-collections#api=remittance&operation=GetBasicUserinfo) This operation returns personal information of the account holder.
 The operation does not need any consent by the account holder.
-- [bcAuthorize](https://momodeveloper.mtn.com/API-collections#api=sandbox-provisioning-api&operation=bc-authorize) This operation is used to claim a consent by the account holder for the requested scopes.
+- [bcAuthorize](https://momodeveloper.mtn.com/API-collections#api=remittance&operation=bc-authorize) This operation is used to claim a consent by the account holder for the requested scopes.
-- [getAccountBalanceInSpecificCurrency](https://momodeveloper.mtn.com/API-collections#api=sandbox-provisioning-api&operation=GetAccountBalanceInSpecificCurrency) Get the balance of own account.
+- [getAccountBalanceInSpecificCurrency](https://momodeveloper.mtn.com/API-collections#api=remittance&operation=GetAccountBalanceInSpecificCurrency) Get the balance of own account.
 Currency parameter passed in GET
-- [createOauth2token](https://momodeveloper.mtn.com/API-collections#api=sandbox-provisioning-api&operation=CreateOauth2Token) This operation is used to claim a consent by the account holder for the requested scopes.
+- [createOauth2token](https://momodeveloper.mtn.com/API-collections#api=remittance&operation=CreateOauth2Token) This operation is used to claim a consent by the account holder for the requested scopes.
-- [getUserInfoWithConsent](https://momodeveloper.mtn.com/API-collections#api=sandbox-provisioning-api&operation=GetUserInfoWithConsent) This operation is used to claim a consent by the account holder for the requested scopes.
+- [getUserInfoWithConsent](https://momodeveloper.mtn.com/API-collections#api=remittance&operation=GetUserInfoWithConsent) This operation is used to claim a consent by the account holder for the requested scopes.
-- [createAccessToken](https://momodeveloper.mtn.com/API-collections#api=sandbox-provisioning-api&operation=CreateAccessToken) This operation is used to create an access token which can then be used to authorize and authenticate towards the other end-points of the API.
+- [createAccessToken](https://momodeveloper.mtn.com/API-collections#api=remittance&operation=CreateAccessToken) This operation is used to create an access token which can then be used to authorize and authenticate towards the other end-points of the API.
-- [cashTransfer](https://momodeveloper.mtn.com/API-collections#api=sandbox-provisioning-api&operation=CashTransfer) Cash transfer operation is used to transfer an amount from the owner’s account to a payee account.
+- [cashTransfer](https://momodeveloper.mtn.com/API-collections#api=remittance&operation=CashTransfer) Cash transfer operation is used to transfer an amount from the owner’s account to a payee account.
 Status of the transaction can be validated by using GET /cashtransfer/{referenceId}
-- [getCashTransferStatus](https://momodeveloper.mtn.com/API-collections#api=sandbox-provisioning-api&operation=GetCashTransferStatus) This operation is used to get the status of a transfer.
+- [getCashTransferStatus](https://momodeveloper.mtn.com/API-collections#api=remittance&operation=GetCashTransferStatus) This operation is used to get the status of a transfer.
 X-Reference-Id that was passed in the post is used as reference to the request.